pdsinterop/pdsinterop.github.io/practice.md

 ### Timea

-For me it's the frontend.
+For me, it's the frontend.
 I am not a designer to make things looks nice and functional at the same time 😅.
-And if one wants the RDF capability to make the frontend flexible, to adjust to the data model, well.. that is again difficult even if you know about RDF forms.
+And if one wants RDF capability to make the frontend flexible, to adjust to the data model, that is again difficult even if you know about RDF forms.

 I know some of my friends are working on 'web components' for exactly this reason.